 There are two steps to register in the School’s program.
-First, all applicants must submit an audition registration application no later than January 24th, 2020.
+First, all applicants must submit an audition registration application no later than January 24th, 2023 at 9 a.m.
 The preliminary audition will be held in Montreal on February 2-3-4-5, 2023.
 Candidates who live far from Montreal can audition by video and include the link of their video audition into the admission form.
-The final audition, upon invitation, will be on March 3-4-5 in Montreal (invitation for three days).
+The final audition, upon invitation, will be on March 3-4-5 in Montreal (invitation for three days - presence is mandatory).

 After passing the final audition, the second step is to register either in the Contemporary Dance Performance 561.BB Diploma of Collegial Studies (DEC) program, or, for foreign students only, the Modern Dance NRC.05 Attestation of Collegial Studies (AEC) program.
 Applicants will be informed of the final audition results in April.

 1) AUDITION REGISTRATION (all applicants)

 All applicants must have a high school diploma (DES) or equivalent education.
-A complete admission application must be sent by mail or delivered in person to the School’s office no later than January 24, 2020.
+A complete admission application must be sent online no later than the date mentionned above.

 The online application form must include :

 - • Proof of date of birth (copy of health insurance card, driver's licence or birth certificate)

-Two recent photographs (4” x 6” or 10x15 cm), one head shot and one full-length shot in dance attire (attire colour contrasted from the background)
+• Two recent photographs, one head shot and one full-length shot in dance attire (attire colour contrasted from the background)

 Important: Incomplete or illegible applications will not be accepted.
 All official documents that are not available in French or English must be translated by a certified translator.
 The translator’s seal is obligatory.
 None of the above-mentioned documents will be returned.
 The preliminary audition date will be confirmed by letter.